 Linen or cotton polish cloth is an essential item you will need for shoe care.
 These can be perfect for removing excess dirt, conditioning, and obviously polishing.

 Leather can be a pain to maintain, but you will be able to see lasting results with an excellent leather conditioner.
 The conditioner acts to soften up the leather, leaving it shinier and preserving its lifespan in your wardrobe.

 Cream-based Shoe polish

-Unlike a wax-based shoe polish, a cream-based polish works to conceal markings and add colour to shoes losing their natural pigment.
-When working with a cream-based polish, you will want an even coat but don’t be too heavy handed with the product as a little goes a long way.
+Unlike a wax-based shoe polish, a cream-based polish works to conceal markings and add color to shoes losing their natural pigment.
+When working with a cream-based polish, you will want an even coat but don’t be too heavy-handed with the product as a little goes a long way.

 Wax-based Shoe Polish

 If it’s a high-powered shine you’re after; a wax-based shoe polish is something you will want to add to your shoe care routine.
 This type of polish works to buff leather shoes perfectly, leaving a glossy finish that is sure to be noticed.